© Square Enix © Goodbye Kansas

 • V-Ray Spot Light is a V-Ray specific light source plugin that can be used to create a physically accurate light that directs a narrow beam of light with falloff.
 For more information, see V-Ray Spot Light.

-• V-Ray Sun and Sky System: A Sun light is a spherical light source placed at a specific location which simulates the sun in the sky.
+• V-Ray Sun Light (part of the V-Ray Sun and Sky system) is a spherical light source placed at a specific location which simulates the sun in the sky.
 For more information, see V-Ray Sun Light.

 A Sun light has some unique qualities: